 Prerequisites for Texas Tech's RN to BSN may be taken at Cisco campus in (Abilene) followed by two semesters of online coursework through Texas Tech to finish a BSN (Bachelor of Science in Nursing).
 Students seeking to begin their nursing career at the BSN level can complete all of their general education courses at Cisco College.
 Program costs may include entrance and periodic exam fees, background checks, drug screening, immunizations and specialized course supplies or supplements.
-Please email Teri Brown, Health Sciences Assistant, for an estimated cost sheet.
-Email teri.brown@cisco.edu.
 An estimated cost sheet is available in the application packet, as well as the program student handbook delivered on acceptance into the nursing program.